siegrainwong/TO-DO/Pods/JVFloatingDrawer/README.md

 ##### Background Image

-The background image is set by assigning the `backgroundImage` property.
+The background image is set by assigning the `image` property.

 ##### Animators